ectogigamau/riscv_for_python/README.md

 Implements a virtual machine with a processor based on the RISC-V architecture.
 This solution allows you to run Linux OS in Python.

-This is source code port of the mini-rv32ima to python.
+This is the source code port of the mini-rv32ima to python.

 Original source code: https://github.com/cnlohr/mini-rv32ima/tree/master